apbetioli/urutau/README.md

 This is a bedtime stories generator that uses AI for:

-- generating the story with llms
+- generating the story with gpt-3.5-turbo
-- generating the audio with TTS
+- generating the audio with tts-1
-- generating the cover image
+- generating the cover image with dall-e-3

 All stories, audio, and images are kept in a database so that I can read and play them again and again (and again...).